glotzerlab/signac-docs/docs/source/jobs.rst

 Just like the job *state point* and *document*, individual keys may be accessed either as attributes or through a functional interface, *e.g.*.

-To access data as attributes:
+To access data as an attribute:

 .. code-block:: python